pablovegan/Economic-Planning/README.md

 # Horizon-Planning
-Receding horizon planning as in Loke and Zachariah's paper https://github.com/lokehagberg/rhp
+Receding horizon planning as in Loke and Dave's https://github.com/lokehagberg/rhp